jlsuarezs/MBPlacePickerController/README.md

 > NSLocationWhenInUseUsageDescription | ${PRODUCT_NAME} needs your location to work correctly.

-Support for App Extensions:
----

-If you want the place picker's cached location to be visible to your app extensions, set the `defaultsSuiteName` property on the place picker to match whatever your app group id is.

 Showing a Picker
 ---
 To show a place picker, you need to follow three easy steps: